-Surprise rescue of Jamaica coral reefs shows nature can heal
+Coral gardeners bring back Jamaica’s reefs, piece by piece

 Most of the older and more established fishermen, who own boats and set out lines and wire cages, have come to accept the no-fishing zone.
 Besides, the risk of having their equipment confiscated is too great.
 But not everyone is on board.
 Some younger men hunt with lightweight spearguns, swimming out to sea and firing at close-range.
 These men — some of them poor and with few options — are the most likely trespassers.

 The patrols carry no weapons, so they must master the art of persuasion.
-“Let them understand this — it’s not a you thing or a me thing.
+“Let them understand this.
+It’s not a you thing or a me thing.
 This isn’t personal,” Bailey says of past encounters with violators.

 These are sometimes risky efforts.
 Two years ago, Jerlene Layne, a manager at nearby Boscobel Fish Sanctuary, landed in the hospital with a bruised leg after being attacked by a man she had reprimanded for fishing illegally in the sanctuary.
-“He used a stick to hit my leg because I was doing my job — telling him he cannot fish in the protected area,” she says.
+“He used a stick to hit my leg because I was doing my job, telling him he cannot fish in the protected area,” she says.

 Layne believes her work would be safer with more formal support from the police, but she isn’t going to stop.